 Many, many times the wilderness has been God’s great incubator where solutions have percolated into my mind.
 Whispering pines, singing birds, and an ever-changing sky influence my selfish, impatient heart to wait upon God and to get in sync with His natural pace amid the things He made.
 He is the Giver of “every good gift and every perfect gift,” and with Him is “no variableness, neither shadow of turning” (James 1:17, KJV).
 This means He is always giving us gifts.
 He is like a heavenly transmitter continuously beaming waves of love.
 My job is to clear my mind’s antenna of static so that I can hear His message and receive His power.
 The quiet soul in the Creator’s quiet Creation is softened, inspired, and connected.

-At Kerr Notch I encountered the first of two avalanche spots the ranger had warned about.
+At Kerr Notch, I encountered the first of two avalanche spots the ranger had warned about.
 Instead of ascending with the road, I descended into the valley on an alternate trail.
-It was a good thing that I had, because I soon encountered a couple hundred yards of snow boulder avalanche debris from a recent slide.
-This made for slow going, but like many trials in life it showed I was listening to His guidance and wisdom in following His will rather than my own.
+It was a good thing that I had because I soon encountered a couple of hundred yards of snow boulder avalanche debris from a recent slide.
+This made for slow going, but like many trials in life, it showed I was listening to His guidance and wisdom in following His will rather than my own.
 Better to cross over than to be buried under the huge piles of snow!

 In the midst of my little arduous trudging, God provided two tiny rivulets of water dripping down the rocks.
 Taking only a few minutes to fill my bottle from them was much better than spending a lot of time and fuel to melt snow.